 Enduring ailments from wartime plus the natural aging process, including rheumatism, heart, kidney, liver and stomach problems, George applied for a Civil War soldier's pension.
 Providing testimony of support on his behalf were friends Isaac Myers and S. Switzer of Markleysburg, Silvanus Thomas and Rebecca Hostetler and Jacob Kreger of Kingwood.
 Switzer wrote that George was "very stiff and disabled."
 George himself declared that he took "McClain's Liver Pills" and variuos other "liver invigorators."
 When he was attacked by spells, he said, he suffered from chilly sensations, lightness of the head, pain in the right shoulder and that his skin took on a sallow hue.
 The pension was approved in October 1890.
 [Invalid App. #932.306 - Cert. #944.359]

 As for Mary, as an English playwright once wrote, ""Heav'n has no Rage, like Love to Hatred turn'd, Nor Hell a Fury, like a Woman scorn'd'."
-She then decided to seek a type of financial revenge by asking for her share of his pension.
+She then decided to seek financial revenge by asking for her share of his pension.
 Perhaps to keep her quiet, he paid Mary half of the pension during the years 1901 to 1906.
 In the year 1906, he moved back in with her in Pittsburgh, remaining for six weeks, but keeping separate sleeping arrangements.
 Her address in 1912 was 2421 Carson Street.

 In the 1910s, he and Sarah otherwise made their home in Markleysburg, Fayette County.